 What You Must Know Before Buying A Used 911 Carrera 997

-If your just taking the initial steps to buying a Porsche 911 Carrera 997, this guide will highlight some of the technical issues to be aware of before you commit to buy.
+If you’re just taking the initial steps to buying a Porsche 911 Carrera 997, this guide will highlight some of the technical issues to be aware of before you commit to buy.
+The early 997 cars are now extremely affordable and can be fun to own.

 During production, which ran until 2013, Porsche produced a number of derivatives that included the Carrera Coupe, S, Targa, Turbo, Cabriolet, 4wd and GT versions.
 The most significant update came in 2009 with the launch of the 997.2 version.

-The 997.2 made some significant departures from the original 997 including a new direct fuel injected engine (9A1) a dual clutch PDK transmission, revised suspension and the all important from bumper with LED lights!
+Porsche took what it had learned from the 996 and early 997 revisions and in 2009 launched the updated 997.2.
+The second version of the 997 made some significant departures from the original 997 including a new direct fuel injected engine (9A1) a dual clutch PDK transmission, revised suspension and the all-important from bumper with LED lights!
+The 997.2 is probably the first time since the air-cooled cars, that Porsche actually got the 911 in the solid reliable spot it needed to be in.

-The Turbo and GT cars continued to be powered by different engines from the Carrera versions.
-The original 997 featured an M97 style engine that addressed some of the problems from the previous version.
-The DFI engine in the newer 997.2 further corrected the problems from the original engines and completely eliminated the famed IMS style design.
+The Turbo and GT cars continued to be powered by different engines from the Carrera versions and are exempt from this discussion.
+The original 997 Carrera featured a M96-05 engine, while the S models got an M97 style engine that addressed some of the problems from the previous M96 versions.
+The DFI engine, in the newer 997.2, further corrected the problems from the original engines and completely eliminated the famed IMS style design.

 997 in the Sweet Spot